minhquangvo1109/UniversalVariable/README.md

 window.universal_variable.product = Product
 ```

-The `Product` variable should follow the following format:
+The `Product` variable should follow the specificatio below.

 Product Specification: